 - The match shall be played to a finish and the winning team go through to the next round of the competition:

 - The home team will provide the shuttlecocks.
 The two teams will share the costs of both the court and the shuttlecocks used during the fixture.

 - The final of each competition will be of one match and the venue will be decided by the Management Committee.
 The league will provide the shuttlecocks and will bear the cost of the final of each cup.

-- Not later than 4 weeks (28 days) prior to the first published cup round, all clubs should inform to the Hon.
-Fixtures Secretary of their intention to play.
-Not later than 7 days prior to each match, each club should forward to the Fixtures Secretary their team list (or, for those clubs wishing to enter more than one team, team lists) of 8 players, on which they will be handicapped.
-Failure to submit this list by the due date will result in the club being handicapped on their full squad of players.
+- There will be automatic entry of all clubs to the cup competition, with an option to opt out on the initial team registration form.
+By the Friday prior to the week of the cup fixture, all clubs should forward to the Fixtures’ Secretary their team list (or, for those clubs wishing to enter more than one team, team lists) of 6 players, on which they will be handicapped.
+Failure to submit this list by the due dates will result in the club being handicapped on their full squad of players.